Accommodations

 The space

-A solid, comfy, rustic log house in the woods with modern amenities like satellite internet and indoor plumbing.
-Folks who love hiking, camping, nature in all her glory, and don’t mind the occasional critter, insect, or cranky water pump will feel right at home on our deck overlooking the Shenandoah Valley, tucked in with a good book in our separate Library Cottage, or doing yoga on our pond’s floating dock.
+A solid, comfy, rustic log house in the woods with modern amenities like wifi, hot and cold running water, air conditioning and heat.
+Folks who love hiking, camping, nature in all her glory, and don’t mind the occasional critter, insect, or cranky water pump will feel right at home on our deck overlooking the Shenandoah Valley, tucked in with a good book in our separate Writer’s Cottage, or doing yoga on our pond’s floating dock.

 Accommodations include: